doubledutch/firebase-connector/README.md

   [firebase.initializeApp()](https://firebase.google.com/docs/reference/node/firebase)
   with configuration providing access to DoubleDutch's Firebase backend, with database references secured and scoped at the event and attendee level.
-This function must be called when your feature is initializing, before attempting to use Firebase functionality.
+This function must be called when your extension is initializing, before attempting to use Firebase functionality.
-- signin(): Returns a promise that resolves when authentication to the DoubleDutch feature backend is complete.
+- signin(): Returns a promise that resolves when authentication to the DoubleDutch extension backend is complete.
 Must be called after `initializeAppWithSimpleBackend()`, and must resolve before calling any of the following functions.